kalte0/BMC-CS-151.github.io/labs/Lab07.md

 checkstyle, unit testing, and implementing an interface.

 ### Signing out
-Before leaving, make sure your TA/instructor have signed you out of the lab.
-If you finish the lab early, you are free to go.
-If you do not finish the lab in time, you will need to go to office hours so that a TA can check your work.
+You do not need to be signed out by a TA for this lab.
+You will be submitting your code on Gradescope as part of HW05.